adrianrivadulla/FootNet/README.md

 See docstring in [FootNet_inference.py](./FootNet_inference.py) for detailed information on each input argument and output argument.

-A futher [example](./FootNet_compare_to_FP.py) is provided to demonstrate the results of FootNet against force plates.
+A further [example](./FootNet_compare_to_FP.py) is provided to demonstrate the results of FootNet against force plates.
 To run use:

 ```Shell
     python FootNet_compare_to_FP.py